NSW and Queensland on flood watch as Cyclone Uesi nears Australia

 Farmers on low-lying land close to rivers and creeks were urged to monitor livestock, pumps and other equipment.

-A very high chance of showers is forecast for Sydney, with 6-25mm possible on Wednesday and 15-35mm possible on Thursday.
+A very high chance of showers is forecast for Sydney, with 6-25 millimetres possible on Wednesday, and a further 15-35 millimetres on Thursday.

-In the northern rivers, Byron Bay and Tweed Heads could each receive 15-50mm on Wednesday.
-On the mid-north coast, Coffs Harbour could get 15-40mm.
+In the northern rivers, Byron Bay and Tweed Heads could each receive 15-50 millimetres on Wednesday.
+On the mid-north coast, Coffs Harbour could get 15-40 millimetres.

-The BOM is saying 15-45mm is possible in Nowra on Wednesday, while on Thursday the South Coast town could get 40-80mm.
+The BOM is saying 15-45 millimetres is possible in Nowra on Wednesday, with up to 80 millimetres on Thursday.

-Also on the South Coast, Huskisson could get 20-60mm of rain on Wednesday and 40-80mm on Thursday, while Ulladulla could receive 45-90mm on Thursday.
+Also on the South Coast, Huskisson could get 20-60 millimetres of rain on Wednesday and 40-80 millimetres on Thursday.
+Ulladulla could receive 45-90 millimetres on Thursday.

-The NSW coast was drenched over the weekend, with up to 550 millimetres of rain falling across parts of the northern rivers, mid-north coast, Central Coast, Sydney, Blue Mountains and the Illawarra.
+The NSW coast was drenched at the weekend, with up to 550 millimetres of rain in parts of the northern rivers, mid-north coast, Central Coast, Sydney, Blue Mountains and the Illawarra.

-Sydney recorded its heaviest rain in three decades and was battered by gale-force winds, with emergency services on Tuesday left to clear fallen trees, remove debris and extract cars from floodwaters.
+Sydney had its heaviest rain in three decades and was battered by gale-force winds.
+Emergency services were still clearing fallen trees, removing debris and extracting cars from floodwaters on Tuesday.

-The SES on Tuesday night said it had received some 12,951 requests for help since last Wednesday night, with 10,660 call-outs completed.
+On Tuesday night, the NSW SES said it had received 12,951 requests for help since last Wednesday night.

 Tens of thousands of households in Sydney and the Central Coast were still without power on Tuesday night, with Ausgrid asking customers to prepare for outages into the weekend.